NMGRL/pychron_joss_manuscript/paper.md

 Although software has long been recognized as a critical element of noble gas laboratory infrastructure, little community collaboration currently exists to develop and maintain robust, functional and sustainable software.
 Many laboratories either lack the full functionality they desire or have unsustainable custom solutions.

 Starting in 2008, Pychron has been under developed at New Mexico Geochronology Research Laboratory, forming the basis for a sustainable software ecosystem for noble gas geochemistry.
 Pychron is now being used at a growing number of other Ar-Ar geochronology and noble gas laboratories around the world.
-Written in python, Pychron uses many standard and third party libraries such as numpy, scipy `[@author:2001]`, uncertainties `[@author:2001]` for computational aspects and Enthought Tool Suite/Qt for a rich customizable UI.
+Written in python, Pychron uses many standard and third party libraries such as numpy `[@2020NumPy-Array]`, scipy `[@2020SciPy-NMeth]`, uncertainties `[@lebigot2010uncertainties]` for computational aspects and Enthought Tool Suite/Qt for a rich customizable UI.

 Pychron supports single and multi-collector automated real-time data collection with mass spectrometers from both Thermo Scientific, Isotopx and Pfeiffer and is readily adapted to other instruments.
 Legacy data collected using older MAP and Nu instruments is accessible via Pychron.
 Pychron uses an extensible plugin architecture making it highly configurable and adaptable to various hardware setups.